SatyamSaitama/WinGpt/README.md

 5. **Multilingual Interaction**:
    - Communicate with WinGpt in different languages, including speaking in Japanese.
 6. **It can even speak if you ask it to 😊**
+7. **Infinite 🚀 Possibilities**: Once, my friend challenged me, 'Can this assistant 🤖 get your WiFi details like IP address, connected devices, and passwords?'
+The answer is yes, it can.
+Even if you provide your Instagram credentials, it will log in for you.
+You may ask it to do something like liking every second post.
+It can actually do it.
+Please use it to explore the capabilities of AI, but don't misuse it.

 ## Getting Started
 To use WinGpT in your project, follow these steps: